How To Talk About Mental Health With Your Kids

 Use age-appropriate language when discussing any topic with your child, advises Jean-Paul Boudreau, professor of psychology and director of the Children, Health, Infancy, Learning, Development (CHILD) lab at Ryerson University in Toronto.
 He suggests trying to find a frame of reference they can relate to.
 “They may know someone who is sick or feeling very sad.
 Weave the narrative of mental illness into something they know or have witnessed,” he says.

 Dennison explains that kids need to be reminded that there is no such thing as a stupid question.
-It’s important to listen to them without judgement and to refrain from telling them how to feel.
+It’s important to listen to them without judgment and to refrain from telling them how to feel.
 “Allow them the opportunity to express what they’re feeling,” she adds.

 Both Boudreau and Dennison suggest finding ways to explain to your child that an illness in the brain is no different from one in the body, like cancer.
 By making this comparison, children may be able to better understand how a family member is experiencing their particular illness and how they can be treated to get better.